What is a liver transplant?

 Your transplant team will teach you how to take care of yourself when you go home.

 Once you are home, you must keep the surgical area clean and dry.
-Your provider will
+Your healthcare

-give you specific bathing instructions.
-Any stitches or surgical staples will be removed
+provider will give you specific bathing instructions.
+Any stitches or surgical staples

-at a follow-up office visit, if they were not removed before leaving the hospital.
+will be removed at a follow-up office visit, if they were not removed before leaving

 You should not drive until your provider tells you to.
 You may have other limits on